-- Determine if you are eligible: Criminal rehabilitation is available to individuals who have been convicted of a criminal offense outside of Canada and have completed their sentence at least 5 years prior to the date of their application.
-The offense must not be considered serious criminality under Canadian immigration law, and the individual must not have any other criminal convictions or charges pending.
+Eligibility for criminal rehabilitation is available to those who have been convicted of an offense outside Canada and have completed their sentence at least five years prior to applying.
+The offense must fall outside the category of serious criminality under Canadian immigration law.
+Additionally, applicants must have no other criminal convictions or pending charges.

-- Gather required documents: You will need to gather various documents, including your passport, court documents related to your conviction, evidence of completion of your sentence, and any other supporting documents that demonstrate your rehabilitation and good conduct since the offense.
+A successful application requires various documents, including a passport, court documents related to your conviction, proof of sentence completion, and other supporting evidence demonstrating rehabilitation and good conduct post-offense.

-- Receive a decision: Once your application has been processed, you will receive a decision from the IRCC.
-If your application is approved, you will receive a Certificate of Rehabilitation, which can allow you to enter or stay in Canada despite your criminal record.
-If your application is refused, you may have options for appeal or reconsideration.
+Upon processing, you will receive a decision from the IRCC.
+If approved, a Certificate of Rehabilitation will be issued, allowing entry or stay in Canada.
+If refused, explore options for appeal or reconsideration.